manifold-systems/manifold/docs/docs.md

 ### Extension Libraries

 An extension library is a logical grouping of functionality defined by a set of extension classes.
-Manifold includes several extension libraries for commonly used classe, many of which are adapted from Kotlin extensions.
+Manifold includes several extension libraries for commonly used classes, many of which are adapted from Kotlin extensions.
 Each library is available as a separate module or Jar file you can add to your project separately depending on its needs.